Table of Contents

 In 600 AD, the Roman Catholic Church designated Latin as the only Scriptural language.
 But this decision sparks the conflicts that will eventually break up the Christian faith.

 Then in 1381, John Wycliffe started to translate the Bible into English.
 This led to the Church charging him with heresy and culminated in the church officials exhuming Wycliffe, burning his remains, and throwing the ashes upon Swift River.

 In 1445, Johannes Gutenberg first printed out the Bible using the printing press.
-This increased the fervor of translations of the Word of God.
+This increased the fervor for translations of the Word of God.

-In 1522-1536, Bishop Martin Luther translated the Bible to German.
-At around the same time, William Tyndale and his associates also translated the New Testament to English.
+From 1522 to 1536, Bishop Martin Luther translated the Bible into German.
+At around the same time, William Tyndale and his associates also translated the New Testament into English.
 But their efforts lead to persecution from the Church.
 In 1536, Tyndale was executed to die by the fire for heresy.

 1539 saw the printing of the Great Bible, the first authorized publicly distributed English Bible by King Henry VIII of England.